 11. Competitors points scoring will be recorded by the Championship Co-ordinator and bulletins, showing current positions, will be sent to all organisers and competitors periodically.

-12. Points scored in any nine of the fourteen qualifying rounds will count towards a competitor's final Championship total.
+12. Points scored in any ten of the sixteen qualifying rounds will count towards a competitor's final Championship total.
 Should circumstances dictate a change to the number of qualifying rounds the following scoring system will be utilised:

 16-17 events Best 10 scores to count - 10-11 events Best 7 scores to count